 So shortly after the Civil War, Massachusetts established the state constabulary to crack down on purveyors of alcohol.
 Andrew appointed Gen. William Sterling King, shot 21 times at the Battle of Antietam, to head the first state police force in the United States.

 Over the next 10 years, about 360 state police constables served an average of 2-1/2 years.
 Most had fought in the Civil War.
 They came from all walks of life and from all over the globe.

-One of the first details for the state constabulary was to protect attendees at the Methodists’ annual meeting in Wesleyan Grove on the Martha’s Vineyard Camp Ground in August 1865.
+The state constabulary got off to a fairly good start.
+They had to protect attendees at the Methodists’ annual meeting in Wesleyan Grove on the Martha’s Vineyard Camp Ground in August 1865.
 Five constables received the assignment and won praise for their performance.

 But they also began to shut grog shops, saloons and rum mills.
 During the first six months of their existence, they won convictions for 1,404 liquor sellers.
 Many more liquor dealers agreed to cease operations, but they anticipated (correctly) the Legislature would repeal prohibition.